Thirsty Sword Lesbians: Publication history

-In October 2020, Evil Hat Productions launched a Kickstarter campaign to fund the publication of Thirsty Sword Lesbians – the Kickstarter was fully funded within three hours of launch.
-The final total raised by the Kickstarter when it closed on November 12, 2020, was $298,568 with 8,152 backers which exceeded "its initial goal fifteen times over" and unlocked "nearly 50 stretch goals".
-It was also Evil Hat Productions' "second largest Kickstarter".
+In October 2020, Evil Hat Productions launched a Kickstarter campaign to fund the publication of Thirsty Sword Lesbians; the Kickstarter was fully funded within three hours of its launch.
+The final total raised by the Kickstarter when it closed on November 12, 2020, was $298,568, with 8,152 backers, which exceeded "its initial goal fifteen times over" and unlocked "nearly 50 stretch goals".
+It was also Evil Hat Productions' "second largest Kickstarter" to date.
 In an interview on EN World, Walsh highlighted that the core rulebook has "five contributing authors" and "two sensitivity consultants"; it also went through "rounds of playtests" to refine mechanics.

 The game's scheduled delivery for backers was in June 2021.
 Evil Hat Productions stated that instead of delaying publication of Thirsty Sword Lesbians while stretch goal content was developed, the company "went forward with production and backers received their core copy of TSL five months ahead of schedule".
 Thirsty Sword Lesbians then had its wide release on DriveThruRPG, with both PDF and print-on-demand (POD) softcover editions, in June 2021.
 Evil Hat Productions also released the game as a tradebook.

-The Kickstarter funded community copies which are available on itch.io.
-The game has also been released as part of bundles on itch.io to raise funds for various charitable causes such as support for trans rights in Texas and support for Ukrainians impacted by the ongoing Russian invasion.
+The Kickstarter also funded community copies, which are available on itch.io.
+The game has been released as part of bundles on itch.io to raise funds for various charitable causes such as support for trans rights in Texas and support for Ukrainians negatively affected by the ongoing Russian invasion.

 Expansions

-In November 2021, Evil Hat Productions launched a Kickstarter campaign to fund the first expansion titled Advanced Lovers & Lesbians.
-The expansion adds ten new character playbooks and 21 new settings to the game.
+In November 2021, Evil Hat Productions launched a Kickstarter campaign to fund the first expansion, titled Advanced Lovers & Lesbians.
+The expansion adds 10 new character playbooks and 21 new settings to the game.
+The expansion's 29 writers included Alex Roberts, Avery Alder, Banana Chan, Emily Care Boss, Jonaya Kemper, and Lucian Kahn.
 Dicebreaker highlighted that "initially a collection of stretch goals for the original RPG's Kickstarter campaign, Advanced Lovers & Lesbians has since become its own 272 page expansion that players and games masters can use to alter and enhance their sessions of the game".
-The two week long Kickstarter raised a total of $97,403 with 1,762 backers when it closed on November 23, 2021; the expansion had an estimated delivery of March 2022 for backers.
+The two-week-long Kickstarter had raised a total of $97,403, with 1,762 backers, when it closed on November 23, 2021; the expansion had an estimated delivery of March 2022 for backers.
 This Kickstarter campaign also included a hardcover edition of Thirsty Sword Lesbians.

-On May 16, 2022, Advanced Lovers & Lesbians was widely released with PDF, POD softcover, and hardcover editions.
+On May 16, 2022, Advanced Lovers & Lesbians was released in PDF, POD softcover, and hardcover editions.